slsa-framework/slsa/docs/spec/v1.0/about.md

 -   Developer trust: SLSA cannot tell you whether a developer is intentionally writing malicious code.
-If you trust a developer to write code you want to consume, though, SLSA can guarantee that the code will reach you without another party maliciously tampering with it.
+If you trust a developer to write code you want to consume, though, SLSA can guarantee that the code will reach you without another party tampering with it.
 -   Transitive trust for dependencies: the SLSA level of an artifact is independent of the level of its dependencies.
 You can use SLSA recursively to also judge an artifact's dependencies on their own, but there is